ollls/zio-tls-http/README.md

 # Update history.

-* Updated master with new work. ( original master is now master.2020 )
+* Updated master with new work: HttpClient and Resource Pools. ( original master is now master.2020 )

 ## Use cases.